 The first reason Bauer offers is literacy.
 He claims that most people throughout history have been illiterate and that literacy rates have grown exponentially over time.
 The further you go back in time, Bauer says, the less literate people there were.
 He shows some great empirical data and statistics to make this point.
 And, of course, he’s correct.
 That is all true.
 He sums up his point by saying, “Guys, the biggest reason this hasn’t been discovered until now is

 Unfortunately, it does not follow that because the literacy rate of the world is at its highest point we can now more accurately interpret the Bible.
-There are three glaring problems with that logic:
+There are three problems with that logic:

 - Literacy refers to one’s ability to read, not their ability to think, understand, or reason.
 Literacy is obviously a basic requirement in order to read Scripture, but the ability to understand and interpret it accurately is a whole other animal.
 Among other things, accurate interpretation requires education, intelligence, and the cognitive ability to deeply study a subject.
 A poor, uneducated yet literate citizen of a third world country would certainly be able to understand the basic truths of Scripture and find Jesus and salvation.
-But we wouldn’t look to that person to develop a comprehensive, biblically-accurate theology or discover the myriad cultural, historical, linguistic, philosophical and theological insights the Bible has to offer.
+But we wouldn’t look to that person to develop a comprehensive, biblically-accurate theology or discover the myriad cultural, historical, linguistic, philosophical, and theological insights the Bible has to offer.
 In fact, I would submit that the more literate the world becomes, the more errant interpretations of Scripture we may find.
 We may have more people who can read but are not necessarily well-educated, well-read, trained in exegesis and hermeneutics, or even interested in spending years of their life studying one Book.
 This makes a fertile environment for the rise of errant theology.

 - The thousands of brilliant theologians and scholars who have interpreted Scripture over the past two millennia were not illiterate; they were highly educated, extremely well-read, and well trained.
 Most of them spoke and read multiple languages and they spent decades of their lives studying the Scriptures.
 (Check out the book “God’s Secretaries” for a great example of the kind of minds I’m talking about.)
 Even if 99% of the general population was illiterate, that has no bearing on the work of the highly-literate theologians and scholars who have poured over the Scriptures over the centuries.
 Modern orthodox Christianity is not built on the opinions and beliefs of the illiterate masses.

 - We serve an omnipotent, omniscient God in Whom there is no deceit.
 God can do whatever He wants, of course, and as His creatures, we do not have the capacity to ever fully understand Him (Isa 55:8-9).
 But it sure seems out of character for God to give His Word in written form (a.) to a world where almost no one can read it, and (b.) knowing full-well that it will lead to centuries of confusion, misinterpretation, and human beings following false doctrines to their own damnation.
 To say that the truth of Scripture was kept hidden from mankind for two thousand years only to be discovered now in the 21st century by the Torahists is quite a stretch.
-It’s much more plausible that Torahism and it’s new interpretation of Scripture is in error.
+It’s much more plausible that Torahism and its new interpretation of Scripture are in error.

-The second reason Bauer gives for why we’re just now discovering Torah is because we now have such easy access to the Bible.
+The second reason Bauer gives why we’re just now discovering Torah is because we now have such easy access to the Bible.
 He claims that the written Word was kept from us and that the church lied to us.
 And he’s right on both counts.